Chenilles-Network/chenilles-network.github.io/roadmap.md

 a plan to implement those goals using those means, that maximizes earlier returns on lower investments.

-### Plan Overview

-We divide our plan in multiple parallel tracks, one part with the user-visible features that handle assets, one part with the user-invisible features that keep the system safe.
-Each track will include a series of milestones each enabling more business use cases.

 We understand that time is of the essence in launching our Network.
 Therefore, we will start by implementing the smallest necessary subset of the Network features, then will keep adding features to the working system.
 We also understand that the Network safety measures must increase to match its functionality least users fall prey to increasingly motivated attackers.
-Therefore, we will ramp up robustness features in synch with user-visible functionality.
+Therefore, we will ramp up [System Robustness](concepts#system-robustness) features in synch with user-visible functionality, which we discuss in our separate [Chenilles System Layer](system) document.

 ### Cost Estimates